Skip to main content

 Veterinary

 Technically not "healthcare" in the traditional sense, but veterinary practice acquisitions follow the exact same PE playbook and often use the same data infrastructure.
-The U.S. has roughly 32,000 veterinary practices, consolidation is still early (large groups control about 20-25% of the market), and pet spending is growing at 6-8% annually.
+The U.S. Has roughly 32,000 veterinary practices, consolidation is still early (large groups control about 20-25% of the market), and pet spending is growing at 6-8% annually.

 Behavioral Health